CozminS/pr2/README.md

-This is an ideea for an Numismatic album
+This is an ideea for a Numismatic album